jeromecholewa/Getting_data_Project/CodeBook.md

 1. Since all files containing actual data have distinct names, I manually put them all in a directory called dataset
     + that is easier to handle in the R console
-2. I read in each file individually with readLines() and immediately transformed them as data.table
+2. I read in each file individually with readLines()